-Using Ist order derivative

-$$CD{N,R,\eta}^{1}(i) = g{i} - g{\mathrm{mod}(i-\eta,N)}$$

-Using 2nd order derivative

-$$CD{N,R,\eta}^{2}(i) = g{\mathrm{mod}(i+\eta,N)} + g{\mathrm{mod}(i-\eta,N)} - 2g{i}$$ ix) Radial derivative pattern operator (RD):
+Using first order derivative $$CD{N,R,\eta}^{(1)}(i) = g_i - g{mod(i-\eta,N)}$$ .
+Using second order derivative $CD{N,R,\eta}^{(2)}(i) = g{mod(i+\eta,N)} + g{mod(i-\eta,N)} - 2g_i$.
 Unlike traditional LBP, it captures circumferential information by taking the circumference of the neighborhood of pixels.
 However, there is much loss of information due to lack of radial gradient information as it is only capable of capturing tangential information.

+i) Radial derivative pattern operator (RD):

 Since the tangential information among the neighbors on the circumference is obtained using circumferential operators, radial-gradient information is obtained using the radial operator.
-Wang [43] also proposed a radial derivative (RD) operator to obtain the information of a radial gradient.
+Wang [38] also proposed a radial derivative (RD) operator to obtain the information of a radial gradient.
 The radial gradient data is obtained by computing the grey-level difference between central pixels and neighbors alongside one of the circumferential angles.
-We compute the gray-level difference between the pixels, by taking the summation of the pixel values lying on one circumferential angle and then take their difference with the central pixel.
+We compute the graylevel difference between the pixels, by taking the summation of the pixel values lying on one circumferential angle and then take their difference with the central pixel.
 Finally, we save the average of the difference obtained so as not to exceed the 256-pixel values of an image.
 As the values obtained for three radii exceed the pixel value of the image and the image appears white, we normalize the value to 256 by taking the average of the difference.
+The visualization of radial derivative pattern is given in Figure 9.
 The first order radial derivative operator at a given central pixel GC is defined as: